kktsuji/tsuji-website/content/blog/2024/top-conferences-and-journals-list-2024.en.md

 ---
-title: 'List of Top Conferences and Journals 2024 (AI and Computer Vision in h5-index)'
+title: 'List of Top Conferences and Journals 2024 AI and Computer Vision in h5-index'
 slug: 'top-conferences-and-journals-list-2024'
-description: 'List of Top Conferences and Journals 2024 (AI and Computer Vision in Google Scholar's h5-index)'
+description: 'List of Top Conferences and Journals 2024 (AI and Computer Vision in h5-index of Google Scholar)'
 date: 2024-06-12T08:50:40+09:00
 lastmod:
 math: false